 If you attempt to file a personal injury claim on your own, you may be quickly dismissed by an insurance adjuster.
 While you may not have to meet New York’s Serious Injury Threshold, the insurance adjuster may still offer you an insultingly low settlement or argue that you are the only one to blame for your injuries, even if the other driver was obviously negligent.
 Despite how often motorcyclists suffer severe injuries at the hands of other vehicle operators, the initial offers given to them are generally very low when compared to car accident claims.

 However, you should not despair, because there is help out there.
-At Wingate, Russotti, Shapiro & Halperin, LLP, our experienced and compassionate team of personal injury lawyers have seen first-hand how devastating these accidents are.
+At Wingate, Russotti, Shapiro, Moses & Halperin, LLP, our experienced and compassionate team of personal injury lawyers have seen first-hand how devastating these accidents are.
 We understand that you’re in a lot of pain, stressed about your future, and unsure about how to move forward with a claim.
 But we are staunch advocates for injured motorcyclists in New York and can provide the best in legal guidance about your case.

 If you bring your claim to us after an accident, our New York motorcycle accident attorneys can utilize all of their expertise, skill, and knowledge to advocate for full compensation for your injuries from the other driver’s insurance company.
 We will handle all of the legal legwork for your case, including: